![]() |

 Help!
 I loved Vienna Waltz and just started Imperial Scandal and then found your website.
 I’m a little lost with these other books (Mask, Beneath, Secrets) and the order in which they go chronologically.
 Could you let me know the series in order?
 I would love to go back and start from the beginning.
 Thanks!

 So great you found my book, Leslie!
-There’s more info about the series order in FAQ (http://tracygrant.wordpress.com/faq/), but basically the chronological order is:
+There’s more info about the series order in FAQ (https://tracygrant.wordpress.com/faq/), but basically the chronological order is:

 Vienna Waltz (November 1814)